wsmelton/wsmelton.github.io/_posts/2021-08-11-github-web-editor.md

 Any form of contribution is greatly appreciated, and the new web editor experience helps provide users with a more robust experience.
 Try it out!

 You can also access any repository now with the web editor by using `github.dev` instead of `github.com` for the URL.
-As an example [github.dev/sqlcollaborative/dbatools](github.dev/sqlcollaborative/dbatools) will open the web editory directly.
+As an example [github.dev/sqlcollaborative/dbatools](github.dev/sqlcollaborative/dbatools) will open the web editor directly.